Last Update: Dec 28, 2018

 After cured or fermented, olives are sometimes available dry salted, but are more frequently packed and sold in olive oil or wine vinegar.

 After doing quite a bit of research on this subject, we found that most (but not all) olive producers apparently flash sterilize their raw table olives with a quick blast of steam before the curing process.
 This supposedly preserves their natural enzymes and beneficial microflora, which would make sense since they are required when lacto-fermentation techniques are used.

 Quality suppliers we enjoy do not likewise pasteurize their final product.
 This procedure is not needed as cured olives are a naturally preserved food.
 Fermented brine-cured olives may also therefore offer some probiotic properties.

-All table olives are high in fat and composed of about 80-85% total fat content.
-They are considered one of the good dietary fats to consume as part of a health promoting diet.
-Olives and their pressed oils are a key component to Mediterranean diets, which emphasizes fresh vegetables, fruits, nuts, whole grains and legumes, while limiting refined and processed foods.
+All table olives are high in fat and are comprised of about 80-85% total fat content.
+They are however considered one of the good dietary fats to consume as part of a health promoting diet.
+Olives and their pressed oils are a key component to Mediterranean diets, which emphasizes fresh vegetables, fruits, nuts, whole grains, legumes and seafoods, while limiting refined and processed foods.

 The olive oil in olives is a monounsaturated fat primarily composed of 75% oleic acid.
 Oleic acid, also called octadecenoic acid, is classified as a monounsaturated omega-9 fatty acid.
 It is found abundantly in fruits like avocado and durian as well as in certain seed and nut varieties.
-The olive, however, is one of the top plant-based sources of this nutritive fatty acid, offering it in a greater ratio compared to other fat types.
+The olive, however, is one of the top plant-based sources of this nutritive fatty acid, offering it in a greater ratio of total fat content.